This is the place where I set out to document my wanderings in Excel. In my case, this boils down to:

 “Elusive Excel, exclusively”

 The first part in this statement, the elusive part, applies to my journey learning Excel – I feel I had to work long and hard and look in remote places to gain the insights I have now.
 The last part in the statement, the exclusively part, is a gamble, I know.
-There’s so many Excel sites out there.
+There are so many Excel sites out there.
 Chances are the stuff I’ll post is out there already.
 Luckily, this is a mission statement, and it’s good practice to have a BHAG.
 So why not?
-Drop me a line when I deliver on this promise, OK?
+Drop me a line when I deliver on this promise, ok?
 And also drop me a line when I don’t, deal?

 And before I forget, let’s get it right from the start: ‘Excelusive’ is pronounced as /ɪkˈskluːsɪv/

 My name is David.
 I am just a regular guy with an irregular appetite for everything Excel.
 I live in the Amsterdam area, The Netherlands, together with the love of my life – my wife Olga and our two boys, Daniel (’11) and Vadim (’13).
 Whenever I am not around Excelin’, you can find me having fun with my family, playing basketball or riding my racing bike.

 I really dig playing flamenco guitar (whenever I think I can master the impossible).
 And I greatly enjoy listening to podcasts – Radiolab, Freakonomics and Snap Judgement are among my favorites.
 If you know of any must-have podcasts, please tell!

 Back in 2007 I was finishing my Masters degree in cognitive psychology.
 My thesis was on real-time visual feedback learning, applied to the study of simple rhythmical patterns.
 You can still read about here.
 Little did I know that the ‘visual’ would consume me in the years to come.